Managing food safety

-The product could be recalled if it has already reached customers.
+The product might also need to be recalled if it has already reached consumers.

-Customers should be informed to return or dispose of the product.
+Consumers should be informed to return or dispose the product.

 If you are responsible for developing and maintaining a business's food safety management procedures, you must have had suitable training on food safety and hygiene to do this.
 Skills can be learned by:

 You must make sure that any member of staff who handles food is trained in food hygiene and safety, including allergens, before they start work.